siberex/CADing/PiKVM_Case/README.md

 0.4 nozzle, 0.2 step size works fine.

+Variable layer thickness is recommended.

 Recommended material: PLA Matte

+Scarf joint seam: Contour (scarf length: 10; scarf steps: 5)

+Wall generator: **Arachne**

+Wall loops: 4

-If you want to see LEDs blinking, use short pieces of transparent filament as a light guides (just shove into the holes and trim to the surface).
+If you want to see LEDs blinking, use short pieces of transparent filament as a light guides (just shove into the holes and trim to the surface with Exacto).